 - Lane Keeping Assist (lane departure warning)

-- Newer 2.0-litre Euro 6 engines have yet to prove reliability longer term
+- Newer 2.0-litre Euro 6 engines have yet to prove long-term reliability

 - Older 2.2-litre Euro 5 engines have a dependable reputation

 - Ford has loads of dealers to help keep you moving

 At launch in 2012, Ford revealed it had done the equivalent of three million miles of testing with the Transit Custom prior to sending it to the market – 250,000 of those were undertaken with customers.

 And generally speaking, this appears to have worked – this van has a reputation for being tough and dependable, something that’s usually borne out by strong showings in the FN50 van fleet reliability survery.